-4 Ways to Decorate a Lantern for Christmas
+4 Ways to Style a Lantern for Christmas

-How many ways can you fill an open-sided lantern for holiday decorating?
-So many ways.
-Here are 4 Christmassy ideas – you may have some of these same items in a box in your basement.
+We love lanterns for their styling versatility.
+They're easy to change up seasonally.
+Here are 4 ideas for Christmas—you may have some of these same items in a box in your basement.

 Bottle Brush Trees, Part 1